Subscribe to the Claremont Review of Books now and receive a free 2020 calendar featuring the drawings of CRB Art Director Elliott Banfield.

 A review of Nation of Rebels: Why Counterculture Became Consumer Culture, by Joseph Heath and Andrew Potter

 The cynical idealism behind Social Security.

 Liberalism has always been unwilling, and unable, to define itself.

 Money and morals in the American dream

-George Packer uses his own family history to try to understand and defend liberalism.
+Using his own family history, George Packer tries to understand and defend liberalism.